Skip to main content

 7. Use a VPN on Public Wi-Fi

 • Avoid accessing banking apps or making transactions on public networks, even with a VPN.
+Not worth the risk.

 • If you must use public Wi-Fi without a VPN, ensure every website you visit uses HTTPS (look for the padlock icon in the address bar).
+Never enter passwords or financial information on HTTP (non-encrypted) websites.

 8. Secure Your Home Wi-Fi Network

 • Consider setting up a guest network for visitors instead of sharing your main password.
+Most modern routers support this.
+Guest network should be isolated from your main network so guest devices can't access your computers, NAS drives, or smart home devices.

 9. Back Up Your Data Regularly